MattGerard/h1z1map/README.md

 ## H1Z1 Map Marker & Clan Marker Tool
 A concept build using the MEAN stack, built with MEANJS.org

 Integrated with TwitchTV auth, you can create a clan, add users to that clan, and then add markers than only users within a certain clan can see.
 You could belong to many clans and see multiple markers depending on the clan view you choose.
-There is also a seperate private view for solo markers.
+There is also a separate private view for solo markers.

 Below is an excerpt on how to get a MEANJS application running.